 Discussing the music of the Mothers of Invention and interviewing Frank Zappa.
 Songs include "Who are the Brain Police," "Brown Shoes Don't Make It," "Concentration Moon," "Mom and Dad," "Bow Tie Daddy," "Harry, You're a Beast," "What's the Ugliest Part of Your Body?"
 "Trouble Every Day," "Very Distraughtening," "White Ugliness" and "There Will Come a Time."

-Discussing folk music with folk musician Pete Seeger.
-Pete Seeger discusses his life and career.
-Includes songs sung by Pete Seeger, "East Virginia", "Sticking With The Union", "Old Blue", "Jesu, Meine Freude", "We Shall Overcome", "The Draft", "Sailin' Up, Sailin' Down", and "Precious Friend".
-Included is an instrumental song played by Pete Seeger.
+The following songs were removed due to copyright restrictions:, "East Virginia", "Sticking With The Union", "Old Blue", "Jesu, Meine Freude", "We Shall Overcome", "The Draft", "Sailin' Up, Sailin' Down", and "Precious Friend" an instrumental song.

 Brick Top discusses her career, her colleagues, and the jazz scene.